Toyota S engine: Generation 4

 The fourth-generation 3S-GE, also known as the 'Red Top BEAMS' 3S-GE began production in 1997.
 BEAMS is an acronym which stands for Breakthrough Engine with Advanced Mechanism System.

 The first version was equipped with VVT-i and produced 200 PS at 7,000 rpm when coupled to a manual transmission.
 The automatic version produced 190 PS at 7000 rpm; this is believed to be an ECU restriction implemented by Toyota due to gearbox limitations.
-It was available in a few models sold only in Japan: the MR2 G and G-Limited, the Celica ST202 SS-II and SS-III and the Caldina.
+It was available in a few models sold only in Japan: the MR2 G and G-Limited and the Celica ST202 SS-II and SS-III.

 The second version generation 4 3S-GE, the 'Grey Top BEAMS' 3S-GE, was an available engine option in the RAV4 and second-generation Caldina Active Sports GT in Japan.
 Even though the valve cover on this engine is black, it is referred to as the "Grey Top", taking its name from the grey intake plenum colouring.
 This naming is as such to differentiate it from the fifth-generation Dual-VVTi "Black Top" in the Altezza.
 Power output is 180 PS at 6,600 rpm in the RAV4 and 190 PS in the Caldina GT.
-The mechanical differences between the Red Top and Grey Top is the headers and the ECU.
+The mechanical differences between the Red Top and Grey Top are the exhaust manifold and the ECU.
 Wiring is identical.

+The bottom end is shared with the gen 4 3S-GTE aside from higher compression pistons.
 Casting provisions exist in the heads for Exhaust VVT solenoid, and RWD water gallery is open, behind the alternator mount.
 Rear oil drain at the back of the head is in a different position.

 Gen 4 also runs a manual throttle body.

 This engine was used in some TTE WRC Corollas (modified for Turbo).